Are Bank Fees Tax-Deductible?

-Keep in mind though, that these types of expenses should not be a regular occurence in your work practice.
+Keep in mind though, that these types of expenses should not be a regular occurrence in your work practice.
 Excessive use of this write off can run the risk of being deemed as ineligible by the IRS.

-What other bank fees can I deduct?
+What other bank fees can you deduct?

 Many self-employed individuals and independent contractors pay too much in taxes because of expenses that they could have taken but were overlooked.
 Overdraft fees are one of the commonly overlooked write offs.